alexsander-projects/azureBlobUploaderPerf/readme.md

 that contains a folder named `folder2` that contains a file named`file1.txt`, the file will be uploaded to the container with the following path:
 `folder1/folder2/file1.txt`.

+> Name hierarchy will only be respected for folders when running the app on docker.
+> To respect name hierarchy when running the app on docker, use the Target Folder (for individual files):
+> e.g. `uploads/`

 ## How it works